• Skip to primary navigation

 Most yacht charter agreements are based on recognized industry templates adapted to the yacht and its operating region.

 • Caribbean & Americas: In the Caribbean and parts of the Americas, charters often follow CYBA-style agreements or broker-specific formats.
-Some private yacht owners or management companies may issue their own contracts, using standard templates with customized provisions.
+Some private yacht owners or management companies may issue their own contracts, typically built on established templates with customized provisions.

 Ultimately, the contract used depends on the yacht, its cruising area, and the flag state under which it operates.